Skip to the content.

 Overview

 The FSharp.Azure.Quantum.Topological library follows a strictly layered architecture that separates concerns and enables composition.
-This architecture mirrors the gate-based quantum computing library but is fundamentally separate because topological quantum computing is a different paradigm.
+This architecture mirrors the gate-based quantum computing library, implementing a fundamentally different paradigm while integrating with it via the shared IQuantumBackend interface.

 Architectural Layers